Kasti Coriander

 Kasti Coriander is a variety of coriander cultivated in the Indian state of Maharashtra.
 It is a common and widely cultivated crop in the Ashiv village located in Ausa taluka of Latur district.

 Under its Geographical Indication tag, it is referred to as "Kasti Coriander".

 Name

 Kasti Coriander is known as Kasti Kothimbir in the local state language of Marathi.

 Description

 Ashiv village and its surrounding areas in Ausa taluka are known for cultivating quality coriander.
 Spanning 150-175 acres annually, this crop is highly sought after for its distinctive fragrance and taste, making it a prized commodity in the market.

+Photo Gallery

+Actual photos from a Kasti Coriander farmer from Sugaon village located in Chakur taluka (Latur district).